alexnathanson/solar-protocol/backend/serverInfo/serverInfo.md

 # Server Info

+This script isn't currently in use.

-This script packages the Apache server status and access log into 1 report.
+serverReport.py packages the Apache server status and access log into 1 report.

 ## Server Status